Estimated Taxes must be paid as you earn or receive income during the year, either through withholding or estimated tax payments using Form 1040-ES.

 - You were a US citizen or resident for the whole year

-You had no tax liability for 2008 if your total tax was zero or you did not have to file an income tax return.
-For additional information on how to figure your estimated tax, refer to Publication 505, Tax Withholding and Estimated Tax.
+- You had no tax liability for last year if your total tax was zero or you did not have to file an income tax return.
+For additional information on how to figure your estimated tax, refer to Publication 505, Tax Withholding.

 Estimated tax requirements are different for farmers and fishermen.
-Publication 505, Tax Withholding and Estimated Tax, provides more information about these special estimated tax rules.
+Publication 505, Tax Withholding and Estimated Tax provide more information about these special estimated tax rules.

 To figure your estimated tax, you must figure your expected adjusted gross income, taxable income, taxes, deductions, and credits for the year.

-When figuring your 2009 estimated tax, it may be helpful to use your income, deductions, and credits for 2008 as a starting point.
-Use your 2008 federal tax return as a guide.
-You can use the worksheet in Form 1040-ES (PDF) to figure your estimated tax.
+When figuring your current year estimate, it may be helpful to use your income, deductions, and credits for the prior year as a starting point.
+Use your prior year federal tax return as a guide.
+You can use the worksheet in Form 1040-ES to figure your estimated tax.
 If you estimated your earnings too high, simply complete another Form 1040-ES worksheet to refigure your estimated tax for the next quarter.
 If you estimated your earnings too low, again complete another Form 1040-ES worksheet to recalculate your estimated taxes for the next quarter.
 You want to estimate your income as close as you can to avoid penalties.

-You must make adjustments both for changes in your own situation and for recent changes in the tax law.
+You must adjust both for changes in your own situation and for recent changes in the tax law.

 Using the EFTPS system is the easiest way to pay your federal taxes for individuals as well as businesses.
-Make ALL of your federal tax payments including federal tax deposits (FTDs), installment agreement and estimated tax payments using Electronic Federal Tax Payment System (EFTPS).
-If it is easier to pay your estimated taxes weekly, bi-weekly, monthly, etc. you can, as long as you have paid enough in by the end of the quarter.
+Make ALL your federal tax payments including federal tax deposits (FTDs), installment agreement, and estimated tax payments using Electronic Federal Tax Payment System (EFTPS).
+If it is easier to pay your estimated taxes weekly, bi-weekly, monthly, etc. you can if you have paid enough in by the end of the quarter.
 Using EFTPS, you can access a history of your payments, so you know how much and when you made your estimated tax payments.